Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

    for the Unicode Art output of :ref:`generate_graph.pl <script-generate_graph>`, but they are meant to be replaced with character names (resp. code points), e.g.
    ``\N{BOX DRAWINGS DOUBLE UP AND RIGHT}`` (resp. ``\N{U+255A}``).
+3. Use snake_case for subroutine and variable names, CamelCase for class names.

 When updating code, try to keep the changes minimal, avoiding white-space changes when possible.
 You can also consider breaking the four-spaces rule if